 Locrating's catchment areas explained

-Using data from the national school census, which has been provided by the Department of Education and the Office for National Statistics, we have created catchment area indicators for schools in England.
+Using data from the national school census, which has been provided by the Department for Education and the Office for National Statistics, we have created catchment area indicators for schools in England.
 By explaining what we have done and how, this post allows you to interpret our catchment maps.

 Step 1: Find the right pupilsThe first step is to identify the latest intake of pupils for each school, as these are the ones we are most interested in.
 For primary schools this is typically reception year pupils and for secondary schools this is typically year 7 pupils.

 Our logic ensures that the correct group of children is selected for each school.
 Where a school is an all through school (i.e. both primary and secondary) we look at the most recent primary age intake.
-We also ensure that we don’t include children who have moved home since joining the school, who are looked after or have special educational needs; as they often get priority over other pupils when it comes to admissions.
+We also ensure that we don’t include children who are looked after or have special educational needs; as these children often get priority over other pupils when it comes to admissions.

-Step 3: Identify where most of the children liveNext, we apply some mathematics to these locations to work out a radius around each school that contains most of the pupils; by most we mean more than half.
+Step 3: Identify where most of the children liveNext, we apply some mathematics to these locations to work out a radius around each school that contains most of the pupils; by most we mean around 70%.
 This is the area of highest pupil concentration and an area likely to include future pupils.
-Where a school admits based on distance, when living in this area you will have a good chance of success for entry into the school.
+Where a school admits based primarily on distance, when living in this area, you will have a good chance of success for entry into the school.

-Step 4: Identify where almost all the children liveWe apply some further mathematics to work out where approximately 95% of the pupils live.
-This basically represents all the children, except a small number who live the furthest away, this helps by removing the outliers from the data, e.g. areas where pupils were perhaps unusually lucky to get an offer.
-Where a school admits based on distance, when living in this area you will have a chance of success for entry into the school, but less so that being in the green area.
+Step 4: Identify where almost all the children liveWe apply some further mathematics to work out where approximately 80% of the pupils live.
+Where a school admits based primarily on distance, when living in this area you will have a chance of success for entry into the school, but less so that being in the green area.

-By default we shade the areas containing the most recent intake of pupils, as in step 1, but using the catchment area menu options you can chose to change the academic year (look back in time to see what happened in previous years) and also the year group of the pupils included (i.e. see where older pupils in the school live).
+By default, we shade the LSOAs containing the most recent intake of pupils, but using the catchment area menu options you can chose to change the academic year (i.e. look back in time to see what happened in previous years) and also the year group of the pupils included (i.e. see where older pupils in the school live).

 These shaded areas are interesting as they provide some insight into slightly more unusual factors affecting the catchment area, such as a local authority boundary or preferential area.
 If you see consistently year after year certain areas shaded and others not, whilst they the same distance from the school, then it is likely there is some area preference in the schools admission policies.
 We advise you speak to the school to find out more information on this.

 Important CaveatsWhilst out catchment area indicators provide valuable insight into where you might need to live to gain entry into a school, the past does not necessary predict the future.
 Catchments can, and do, vary from one year to the next.
 We encourage you to read our catchment area myths blog post.

 The small print